Oriented Areas and the Shoelace Formula

 The answer is that this the area of \(T\) represented as a vector, which is normal to the plane of \(T\).
 It tells you more than the area – it also tells you what direction the area faces.
 To get to the scalar area, though, you have to take its magnitude:

 Instead we can just talk about how things are oriented relative to each other.
 A figure on the \(XY\) plane is either oriented in the \(\b{z}\) direction or the \(-\b{z}\) direction.
-In 2D we drop the \(\b{z}\)’s and just call this positive and negative.
-In 3D, though, volumes have an absolute concept of orientation, but in 4D they would not – they would just end up oriented to the, say, \(+\b{w}\) or \(-\b{w}\) axes!
+A figure in a different plane is oriented relative to that plane.
+In 2D we get to say that the orientation is just positive or negative because there is only one plane so we just compare everything to that.
+In 3D, though, volumes have an absolute concept of orientation, but in 4D they would not– they would just end up oriented to the, say, \(+\b{w}\) or \(-\b{w}\) axes!

 The shoelace formula used on a general polygon in 3D will work the same way, giving a vector.
-Note that this does require the polygon to be already known to be planar, or the answer you get will be meaningless.
+Note that this does require the polygon be planar; that is, it needs to actually be a polygon and not some twisty non-planar set of points.
+I don’t know if there’s any meaning to the result if it’s not.2

-As for volumes – that will have to wait for another article.
+As for computing volumes with a “higher-dimensional shoelace formula”—that will have to wait for another article.
 Higher-dimensional shapes like polyhedra are much harder to deal with than polygons, primarily because it’s just hard to represent them.
 It’s not enough to supply a list of vertices \(\{p_i\}\), because you also needs to specify which sets of vertices make each face, and to ensure that the faces are oriented consistently: if the edge \(\overrightarrow{uv}\) appears on one face, then \(\overrightarrow{vu}\) must appear on the other face that shares that edge.

 I will say only that if you do have a list of oriented polygonal faces \(\{F_i\} = \{\{f_{ij}\}\}\), then the volume of the pyramid created by a face with the origin is given by